California Estate Planning: How to Maximize Benefits for Your Family (2026 Guide)

 Key benefits of a living trust:

-• Avoid probate: Assets in the trust are not subject to probate, saving time and money for your beneficiaries.
+Avoid probate: Assets in the trust are not subject to probate, saving time and money for your beneficiaries.

-• Maintain privacy: Unlike a will, which becomes a public document after death, a living trust remains private.
+Maintain privacy: Unlike a will, which becomes a public document after death, a living trust remains private.

-• Provide for incapacity: If you become incapacitated, a successor trustee can manage your assets without the need for court intervention.
+Provide for incapacity: If you become incapacitated, a successor trustee can manage your assets without the need for court intervention.

 2. Leverage the Portability of the Federal Estate Tax Exemption

-As of 2024, the federal estate tax exemption is set at $13.61 million per individual, meaning that estates valued below this threshold are not subject to federal estate taxes.
-For married couples, the unused portion of one spouse’s exemption can be transferred to the surviving spouse through portability.
-This effectively doubles the exemption to $27.22 million for married couples.
+As of 2024, the federal estate tax exemption is set at $13.61 million per individual, meaning estates below this threshold are not subject to federal estate taxes.
+This exemption is adjusted periodically for inflation, but significant changes are expected in 2026 due to potential sunset provisions in current tax laws.

 3. Use Gifting to Reduce the Size of Your Taxable Estate

-• Lifetime Gift Exemption: In addition to annual exclusion gifts, individuals can make lifetime gifts up to the federal estate and gift tax exemption amount of $13.61 million (as of 2024) without incurring gift tax.
-Using this exemption strategically can help reduce the size of your estate and minimize potential estate taxes.
+Lifetime Gift Exemption: In addition to annual gifts, individuals can make larger lifetime transfers up to the federal estate and gift tax exemption limit (set at $13.61 million in 2024, with possible changes in 2026).
+Using this exemption strategically allows you to move significant assets out of your estate, helping to minimize future estate tax liability.

 4. Consider a Special Needs Trust for Vulnerable Beneficiaries